cloverinteractive/dotfiles/README.md

 git pull
 rake bash # bash being the bit you wish to upgrade
 ```

+If you don't know what bits are available in dotfiles; simply run `rake -T` for a full list of tasks.

 ## Commands that will make this enjoyable